average-kirigiri-enjoyer/challenge-13-e-commerce-back-end/README.md

 ## Installation

 Download the repository files to your computer, and extract the zipped files to a dedicated folder.
-Navigate to the folder, and rename the ".env.EXAMPLE" file to ".env", and then fill in the empty strings with the appropriate details.
-DB_USER should contain your MySQL username, DB_PASSWORD your password, and DB_NAME the name of the database to use - in this case, it is already named for you; "ecommerce_db".
+Navigate to the folder, rename the ".env.EXAMPLE" file to ".env", and fill in the empty strings with the appropriate details.
+DB_USER should contain your MySQL username, DB_PASSWORD your password, and DB_NAME the name of the database to use - in this case, it is already filled in for you; "ecommerce_db".

 ## Requirements